iniyanijoseph/Fair-Division/1_Introduction/1_Introduction.typ

 - If a cycle is found, each agent can receive the bundle of the agent they envy in the cycle
 - "Rotate" bundles around the cycle

+== Results
 === Computing EF1
+Round Robin and Envy-Cycle Elimination produce an EF1 Allocation
+#proof[

+]
+=== Computing $1/2$ MMS
 Round Robin and Envy-Cycle Elimination produce an EF1 Allocation
 #proof[

 ]